hmrc/contact-frontend/README.md

 | `backUrl`         | an optional 'Back' button redirecting the user back to the consuming service can be embedded into the Beta Feedback form.
 In order to achieve this, the consuming service has to specify a destination URL |
 | `referrerUrl`     | the full, absolute, properly encoded URL of the page the user was on before they navigated to the contact form.
 For example, a link from the SCP sign in page would look like `https://www.tax.service.gov.uk/contact/beta-feedback?service=scp&referrerUrl=https%3A%2F%2Fwww.access.service.gov.uk%2Flogin%2Fsignin%2Fcreds` |

-### Deprecation notes
-`Send your feedback` historically also supported displaying the *Send your feedback* page as a partial; however, this functionality is *deprecated* and should not be used.

 [[Back to the top]](#top)

 ## Report an Accessibility Problem <a name="report-an-accessibility-problem"></a>